marvinfriede/paper/2023-JCTC/input-files/Q-Chem/README.md

 In fact, Q-Chem only recommends `scf_convergence 5` for single point energies.
 The cutoff for the neglect of two-electron integrals `thresh` is left at 10<sup>-11</sup>.

 Other algorithms (e.g. Geometric Direct Minimization) did not provide improvements concerning SCF convergence.

+Note that the ECPs have to be given explicitly in the input files.
+Q-Chem does not pick them automatically (like ORCA) but runs the calculation anyway.